JoakimCh/jlc-websocket/readme.md

 # jlc-websocket

-## Released as is

-For now I've decided to share this project as it is; which could mean missing documentation, tests and information.
-I just wanted to have it available online...

 ## About

-A lean and mean (not a lot of code bloat) WebSocket implementation for Node.js written in modern JavaScript.
+A lean and mean (not a lot of code bloat) WebSocket implementation written from scratch for Node.js in modern JavaScript.
+No dependencies and no third-party libraries.
 Why?
-Because I woke up one day and was ashamed that I hadn't written my own yet.
+Because I woke up one day and was ashamed that I hadn't written my own yet...

 Should I use it?
-Yes, because it's awesome!
-It works on both the server side and the client side, has lots of features and is easy to use!
+Well, it works on both the server side and the client side, has some nice features and is easy to use!
+And it passes the [Autobahn](https://github.com/crossbario/autobahn-testsuite) WebSocket protocol test suite!

-An example:
+An example showing both server and client usage:
 ```js
 import {WebSocket} from 'jlc-websocket'
 import * as http from 'node:http'